drummk2/EnglishRussianTransliterator/README.md

 ## Project Description

-The main goal for this project is to implement an automatic transliteration system that can
+This is an automatic transliteration system that can

 convert a proper noun from English to Russian.
 Two examples are given below.